-We are working closely with Ofcom and the multiplex operators to ensure the clearance of the 700MHz band.
-This includes upgrading and replacing 35-40 main station antennas along with approximately 300 antennas at relay sites.
-All reconfigurations and replacement antennas will be carefully planned with the aim of keeping all existing services on-air throughout the programme.
-Overall, we are responsible for the spectrum planning, network design, programme management, infrastructure changes, service continuity, asset replacement and retuning of broadcast transmitters.
+We worked closely with Ofcom and multiplex operators to ensure the clearance of the 700MHz band.
+This included upgrading and replacing almost 40 main station antennas along with approximately 300 antennas at relay sites.
+All reconfigurations and replacement antennas were carefully planned with the aim of keeping all existing services on-air throughout the programme.
+In total, Arqiva was responsible for the spectrum planning, network design, programme management, infrastructure changes, service continuity, asset replacement and retuning of broadcast transmitters.

 Our broadcast network

-We utilise a network of circa 1,150 sites for TV to carry Freeview into around 24 million households every day, making it the UK’s most popular TV platform.
-This network is of significant national strategic importance providing coverage to 98.5% of the UK’s population.
+We use a network of circa 1,150 sites to carry digital terrestrial television (DTT) into around 24 million households every day, making it the UK’s most popular TV platform.
+This network is of significant national strategic importance, providing coverage to 98.5% of the UK’s population.

-We are a market leader in commercial DTT spectrum, owning the licences for two of the three main national commercial DTT multiplexes, enabling leading broadcasters such as UKTV, Sky, CBS and Turner to deliver broadcasting content using our channel capacity.
+We are a market leader in commercial DTT spectrum, owning the licences for two of the three main national commercial DTT multiplexes, enabling leading broadcasters to deliver broadcasting content using our channel capacity.

 Experience from Digital Switchover (DSO)

-The summer of 2017 has seen a significant increase in activity for the programme as a number of sites were upgraded.
+During the programme a number of sites were upgraded.
 Given the scale and locations of our infrastructure, works have included multiple lifts conducted by helicopter, as well as the use of some significant lifting hardware.
-The picture on the left shows a heli lift at our site at Glengorm in Argyle and Bute, Scotland.
+The picture on the right shows a heli-lift at our site at Glengorm in Argyle and Bute, Scotland.

-Works will continue throughout the winter months, whenever possible and taking into consideration the more difficult conditions.
-Our Safety Health and Environment (SHE) team provide constant support to the programme to ensure the work is completed safely whatever the weather.
+Works continued in all seasons, whenever possible taking into consideration more difficult conditions.
+Our Safety Health and Environment (SHE) team provided constant support to the programme to ensure the work was completed safely.